margo/specification/system-design/specification/identity/identity-framework.md

 - the **MIS trust endpoints**: the discovery document and Trust Bundle retrieval described in [Trust Bundle and Discovery Endpoints](./trust-bundle-and-discovery.md); and
 - the **Workload Fleet Management interface**, through the [WFM Identity Profile](./wfm-identity-profile.md), which is the only identity profile defined so far.

 Other Margo components (the Device Fleet Manager, observability collectors, or component registries, for example) MAY hold MIAF identities, but no identity profile is defined for their interfaces yet, so how they authenticate is not governed here until such a profile exists.
-For an interface into an external ecosystem that carries its own established authentication convention (such as an OCI registry), a MIAF identity is expected to serve as the root credential a component uses to obtain an ecosystem-native credential, rather than as the wire-level authentication mechanism itself.
+For an interface into an external ecosystem that carries its own established authentication convention (such as an OCI registry), a component's X.509-SVID is expected to serve as the root credential it uses to obtain an ecosystem-native credential, rather than as the wire-level authentication mechanism itself.

 Each principal belongs to a single Trust Domain.
 A WFM and its WFM Clients share one Trust Domain, and that shared Trust Domain is the basis of their mutual recognition.
 An operator MAY run several independent Trust Domains, for example to separate environments or tiers of differing criticality; these Trust Domains do not trust one another.
 Trust across Trust Domains (federation) is not defined in this release and is expected to be addressed in a future revision.